 - Keep furniture away from external walls.
 If you place large objects like furniture too close to poorly insulated external walls you're almost guaranteed to get mould growing behind it in winter.
 To avoid this, leave a gap of 10cm or more to allow room air to circulate behind it.

 - Look for mould regularly and remove it if you find any.
 Regularly check for signs of mould in your home, including hidden areas like wardrobes, under carpets and behind curtains and furniture.
 If you find any mould, remove it.
 A wipe over with white vinegar works wonders.
 (70%white vinegar/30% water solution in a spray bottle)

 - If you have a leak or a leaking tap or pipe, contact us as soon as possible... the moisture left in the air, or the wetness left in the walls/ceiling/floors/cupboards, will only add to the problems of dampness and mildew, and make it more expensive to heat your room/flat.

 - Dunedin properties are supplied with one green bin with yellow lid for approved recyclables , and one blue bin for unbroken glass recycling.
 These are collected free alternate weeks.

 - Each week the approved DCC black plastic rubbish sack is collected.
 These can be purchased from the supermarket or DCC.

 - For the timetable for your address, check with DCC.

 - Other companies offer paid contractual wheelie bin kerbside collection of household rubbish.
 These bins are usually red-lidded and hired/rented to the tenant group – Waste Management or Enviro Waste

-- By arrangement, the University and DCC have regular “Skip Days” on many corners in the campus zone to enable students to dispose of rubbish which is too large for the normal domestic collections.
-The timetable can be found at ORC
+- By arrangement, the University and DCC have regular “Diversion Days” in the campus zone to enable students to dispose of rubbish which is too large for the normal domestic collections.

 - Vehicles must not be parked on footpaths or lawns